 Tell the Teacher it’s Your First Time

 When you arrive at your studio, tell the teacher that it’s your first time.
-The teacher will likely be thrilled to introduce you to yoga and many times, will offer specific cues throughout class so that you can follow what is going on.
+The teacher will likely be thrilled to introduce you to yoga and many times will offer specific cues throughout the class so that you can follow what is going on.
 They might come over and offer you some adjustments—this isn’t a critique, it’s a way of teaching you the proper way of doing a pose.

 Secure Prime Mat Real Estate

 A beginner might feel more comfortable somewhere in the middle of the room.
 You want to be close enough to the front so you’re able to see what’s going on, but it helps to have a few people around you to follow if you’re not sure what a particular pose entails.

 Many people who try yoga are intimidated because they’re afraid that those around them will be judging.
 Practicing yoga is all about focusing your efforts on yourself.
 The truth is — the people around you are preoccupied with their own poses (that involve so many different alignment cues and muscle movements) that you may hardly notice your peers.
 Try to turn off your mind and just listen.
 Listen to the teacher and try to follow their cues and tips.
 Don’t think, just try.

 Many poses offer multiple variations but don’t feel like you need to do the maximum your first time.
 Yoga is about doing poses properly to benefit your body.
 Don’t sacrifice proper alignment for depth.
 Know when to reel your ego.

 Many classes will include breathing exercises, some “om”ing, and/or the singing of mantra towards the beginning and end of class.
 The first time you hear a roomful of people erupt into a Sanskrit chant, it can be a little startling.
 You don’t need to participate in chants if you don’t know them or don’t feel comfortable — just sit quietly and listen.